How to Maximize Your SUV's Cargo Space for a Road Trip

 The Core Answer

 The core answer to maximizing SUV cargo space is simple: utilize every available nook and cranny, and think vertically.
 Your SUV isn't just a big trunk; it's a mobile storage unit with potential everywhere.
 First, always consider folding down those rear seats.
 It's the most obvious move, but many beginners just pile stuff behind the second row.
 Folding them flat, or as flat as they go, turns your back seat area into a cavern functional cargo areas.
-I learned this the hard way after trying to fit a surfboard and a cooler into my old RAV4 with the seats up.
+Trying to fit a surfboard and a cooler into a compact SUV with the seats up quickly shows the limits.
 It was a disaster.

 Next, look beyond the main cargo area.
 Console storage, door panel pockets, even the space under the seats can hold smaller, frequently accessed items door panel pockets.
 Think water bottles, charging cables, snacks.
 These little spots are game-changers for keeping essentials handy.